lwindolf/lzone-cheat-sheets/cheat-sheet/Cloud/Azure.md

     az login [--tenant <id>]

     az account set --subscription <name|id>
-    az account list     # List of subscriptions the account has access to az account show     # To see active subscription
+    az account list                   # List of subscriptions the account has access to az account show                   # To see active subscription az account show --output table

 Note: Always set or verify your subscription as "az login" without tenant chooses one without saying.